corticalstack/corticalstack.github.io/_posts/2019-10-02-ms-azure-fundamentals-cert.md

 whether startups naturally favour AWS?
 Heard first-hand from a startup their concerns in adopting Azure due to perceived premiums to hire/retain Azure skillsets.

-Another certification as reward for the #continuouslearning
+Another certification as reward for the continuous learning

 ![MS Azure Fundamentals Certification](/assets/img/ms_azure_fundamentals_cert.jpg)